C2.3 Solve equations that involve multiple terms and whole numbers in various contexts, and verify solutions.

 Different Types of Equations

-An equation is a symbolic way of representing a relationship.
-It can be difficult to understand, in part because there are several types of equations that vary in function depending on the situation.
+An equation is a symbolic way of representing an equality.
 In the junior grades, students encounter the following four types of equations:

-In the junior grades, students are exposed to more equations to solve.
-It is essential that students master the concept of equality as an expression of equality before they begin to solve these equations.
-In addition, it is important that these equations come from problem-solving situations so that students can make sense of the equations and their solution.
+In the junior grades, students are more likely to solve equations using a variety of strategies.
+It is essential that students master the concept of equality as an expression of equilibrium before they begin to solve equations.

-In this elementary strategy, students systematically choose potential values of the variable until one of these values makes the equality true.
-For example, to solve the equation 2 × p + 6 = 22, students successively choose p = 1, 2, 3… and find that the equality is true when p = 8.
+In this strategy, students systematically choose potential values of the unknown value and test until one of these values makes the equality true.
+To solve, for example, the equation 2 × p + 6 = 22, they successively choose p = 1, 2, 3… and find that the equality is true when p = 8.

-To solve some equations, such as 125 - b = 32, students can use number sense strategies to reduce the number of trials.
-For example, to solve this equation, it would not be wise to proceed using b = 1, b = 2, b = 3, and so on, as this would take too much time.
-Students might think as follows: "I know that 125 - 100 = 25, and 25 is close to 32.
+To solve certain equations, such as 125 - b = 32, students can use number sense strategies to reduce the number of trials.
+For example, to solve this equation, it would not be wise to proceed using b = 1, b = 2, b = 3, and so on, because that would take too much time.
+They might think like this: "I know that 125 - 100 = 25, and 25 is close to 32.
 If I subtract 105, I get 20.
 I am getting away from the quantity I am looking for.
-So, I will subtract a little less than 100.
-I will try b = 99, b = 98, and so on."
+So I'll subtract a little less than 100.
+I'll try b = 99, b = 98, and so on."

 Advantages of solving equations by systematic testing:

-• Students highlight what it means to solve an equation, namely, to determine the value of the variable that maintains equality.
+• Students highlight what it means to solve an equation, in other words, to determine the value of the variable that maintains equality.

 • Students work systematically, not randomly.
 They can also use their sense of numbers.